scloud19/SECipedia/Ethical Hacking/Web_App_Security/client_side_controls/web_app_sec_client_controls_bypass_basics.md

   Usually, you'll see this as a part of the apps session-handling mechanism
     Ex: Session tokens sent in cookies, anti-CSRF tokens in hidden fields, one time URL tokens for accessing app resources.

+    Or, this helps with tracking the state of the view (offloads processing from the server) This enables the server to preserve elements within the UI across successive requests without needing to maintain all of the relevant state info server side
+      Ex: ASP.NET viewstate

   Ex: <input type=”hidden” name=”pricing_token” value=”E76D213D291B8F216D694A34383150265C989229”>

   Once you see this type of data, you know that something is juicy (as something is trying to be hidden.)